 Group distancing means that students in one class are kept separate from students in other classes, so these class groups avoid being in the same location at any given time.

 In a school setting, it will be difficult to limit sharing objects, like books, pencils, electronics, and art supplies.
 Schools can provide an adequate supply of disinfectant wipes in classrooms and throughout the school so individuals can disinfect objects before use.
-Frequent hand-washing, including before and after using shared materials, is an important control strategy that should be reinforced when objects and materials will be shared.
+However, frequent hand-washing, including before and after using shared materials, is the most important control strategy that should be reinforced when objects and materials will be shared.
 In addition, teachers can try to select lessons and activities that do not require shared equipment or close contact.
 When possible, provide each student their own supplies (e.g., art supplies) that they will use for all activities.
-If each classroom has limited supplies, consider pooling resources and then rotating supplies between different classrooms on different days, while ensuring adherence to strict cleaning and disinfection policies.
+If each classroom has limited supplies, consider pooling resources and then rotating supplies between different classrooms on different days, while ensuring adherence to cleaning and disinfection policies.